Children Cry Out for Parents in Audio Clip Recorded at Detention Center: ProPublica

 The person who made the recording asked to not be identified for fear of retaliation, according to ProPublica.
 Harbury told ProPublica the person who recorded it was a client who “heard the children’s weeping and crying, and was devastated by it.”

+ProPublica said it was able to reach the girl’s aunt using her phone number.
+According to ProPublica, the aunt said she could not help her niece because she and her own 9-year-old daughter are seeking asylum.
+The aunt told ProPublica that the little girl is in a shelter, and she has been warned by authorities that her mother may be deported without her.

+“It was the hardest moment in my life,” the woman said, according to ProPublica.
+“She’s crying and begging me to go get her.
+She says, ‘I promise I’ll behave, but please get me out of here.
+I’m all alone.”

-The clip was widely shared online, and journalists could be heard listening to the audio as they waited for a White House press briefing to start.
+The clip was widely shared online.
+Journalists could be heard listening to the audio as they waited for a White House press briefing to start.

+When asked about the recording during the press briefing, Department of Homeland Security Kirstjen Nielsen stood by the conditions and standards of care in the facilities.

+“I would reference you to the care provided not just by the Department of Homeland Security but by the department by Health and Human Services when they get to HHS,” she said.

 Two-thirds of Americans disapprove of the Trump administration’s practice of taking undocumented immigrant children from their families and putting them in government facilities on US borders, according to a CNN poll conducted by SSRS.
 Only 28% approve.